Equateur Democratic Republic Of The Congo Travel Guide

 Regularly back up photos and documents to cloud storage or an External hard drive.

-Your personal health and wellness kit takes on heightened importance in Mbandaka, given the not much local medical centers.
+Your personal medical and wellness supplies takes on heightened importance in Mbandaka, given the not much local hospitals and clinics.
 An Adventure Medical Kit is a good start.

 Bring all personal prescription medications in original packaging, clearly labeled.
-Carry a copy of your prescription or doctor's note.
-Pack more than you are expect to need.
+Bring a duplicate of your prescription or doctor's note.
+Pack more than you are are expect to need.
 Over-the-over-the-counter medicines for common problems also recommended.

 For uneven terrain and paths.